wenqian66/semantic_cache/REPORT.md

 ### 6.4 Eviction Strategy

 In the current version, the cache keeps growing without limits.
-A practical way to handle this is to use an LFU (Least Frequently Used) strategy with time decay.
-This means tracking how often and how recently each entry is used, then removing those that are old or rarely accessed.
+We can use an LFU (Least Frequently Used) strategy with time decay to handle this issue.
+This would track how often and how recently each entry is used, then remove those that are old or rarely accessed.

 Another possible way is to assign a TTL (time-to-live) based on topic, shorter for fast-changing content like news, and longer for stable or factual information.